-Ice fishing is one of the activities that Northern anglers most look forward to each winter, and most will tell you that they enjoy fishing through the ice as much as they enjoy fishing from a boat or shore.
+Ice fishing is one of the activities that Northern anglers most look forward to each winter, and most will tell you that they enjoy fishing through the ice as much as they enjoy summer fishing from a boat or shore.
 Getting out on the ice, even on a slow day, is great, but there is no doubt that catching fish makes the experience a whole lot more fun.
 One of the things you can do to increase your chances of having a good catch is to bring an ice fishing flasher — aka fish finder or sonar – along with you when you fish.
 We set out to find the best ice fishing flasher based on our thorough (and fun!) testing.

 A ice fishing flasher is a sonar-enabled device designed to improve your odds of catching fish.
 They have a design that displays real time sonar so you can see the depth, if fish are passing through, where your lure is, and how the fish are responding to your lure.
 They take a lot of the guessing, and waiting, out of fishing.